Domain generalization across tumor types, laboratories, and species -- insights from the 2022 edition of the Mitosis Domain Generalization Challenge: Material and evaluation methods

 \subsection{Evaluation methods and metrics}

 \ac{MF} identification is a balanced pattern recognition problem in that both an over- and an underestimation of the \acp{MC} can lead to equally detrimental consequences: overestimation may lead to excessively aggressive treatment with significant side effects, whereas an underestimation may contribute to more conservative treatment, potentially diminishing the overall treatment outcome.
 As in prior challenges \citep{veta2019predicting,veta2016mitosis,LUDOVIC20138,roux2014mitos}, we thus decided to use the $F_1$ score as our primary metric, as it represents the geometric mean between precision and recall and thus benefits from a good operating point set as a balance between both.
 To counter averaging effects from the strongly heterogeneous distribution of the \ac{MC}, we opted to calculate the $F_1$ score across all cases/images from the summary of respective true positives, false positives, and false negatives over all slides.
-As the $F_1$ score is threshold-based, it is additionally insightful to see if competing approaches only chose an unsuitable decision threshold while having an otherwise proper pattern discrimination.
+As the $F_1$ score is { calculated from thresholded results}, it is additionally insightful to see if competing approaches only chose an unsuitable decision threshold while having an otherwise proper pattern discrimination.
 Hence, we additionally evaluated the \ac{AP} metric, calculated as the mean precision for 101 linearly spaced recall values between 0 and 1.
-For the approaches by some teams, a meaningful calculation of AP was not possible due to missing below-threshold classification results.
 Further, we calculated the precision and recall for all algorithms.